poliferie/Poliferie-Platform-Flutter/CONTRIBUTING.md

 ## To-do

+General:
+* Port all icons to icons.dart file.

 Navigation Bar:
 * Get icons from Beta design screens
 * Add code to use icons in terms of target platform